Time series saliency maps: explaining models across multiple domains: Methods

 \subsection{Implementation}

 Autograd (pytorch / tensorflow) allows for automatic differentiation with complex variables using Wirtinger calculus \cite{kreutz2009complex}.
 Thus, the complex IG can be directly approximated by autograd, using Definition \ref{def:cross_domain_ig} or Lemma \ref{lem:cross_domain_ig_lemma}, with the detail that Autograd (in both libraries) calculates the conjugate of the complex partial derivative.
 For the integral calculation, we use a summation approximation similar to \cite{sundararajan2017axiomatic}.
-The algorithms for estimating cross-domain IG for the case of $\mathcal{D}_T \subseteq \mathbb{R}^n$ and the two implementations on $\mathcal{D}_T \subseteq \mathbb{C}^n$ (Lemma \ref{lem:cross_domain_ig_lemma} and Definition \ref{def:cross_domain_ig}) are presented in Algorithms \ref{alg:ig_real} and \ref{alg:ig_complex}, \ref{alg:ig_complex_dif_complex} in the appendix, respectively. \begin{remark} The numerical approximation of the integral in Definition \ref{def:cross_domain_ig} requires multiple differentiations, which increases computational overhead.
+The algorithms for estimating cross-domain IG using Lemma \ref{lem:cross_domain_ig_lemma} or Definition \ref{def:cross_domain_ig} are presented in Algorithms \ref{alg:ig_complex} and \ref{alg:ig_complex_dif_complex} in the appendix. \begin{remark} The numerical approximation of the integral in Definition \ref{def:cross_domain_ig} requires multiple differentiations, which increases computational overhead.
 Although the original IG also suffers from similar overhead, our method requires an additional step due to the inverse transform step (see line 9 in Algorithm \ref{alg:ig_complex_dif_complex} in the Appendix). \end{remark}